esper-io/dev-docs/docs/home/console.md

 ## What's New Button

-Clicking **What's New** button at the top right of the screen causes a slide out to appear that you can scroll through to learn more about updates and improvements to your Esper experience.
+Clicking the **What's New** button at the top right of the screen causes a slide out to appear that you can scroll through to learn more about updates and improvements to your Esper experience.

 ![Esper console submit feedback](./assets/GettingStarted/whats_new.png)